Memphis Water Quality at a Glance

 Disinfection Byproducts

-Source: Form when chlorine-based disinfectants react with naturally occurring organic matter in the water
+Source: Form when chlorine-based disinfectants react with naturally occurring organic matter in the water during treatment and distribution

 Please read – our information